 Saint Clare, Virgin – Readings

-Commentary on Philippians 3:8-14; Psalm 15; Matthew 19:27-29
+Commentary on Philippians 3:8-14; Matthew 19:27-29

 The Gospel reading comes from the end of the story about the rich man who approached Jesus and asked what he should do to gain eternal life.
 Jesus said he should keep the commandments.
 The man asked which ones he should keep.
 Jesus then listed a number of the Ten Commandments.
 Significantly, all those mentioned by Jesus refer to relations with other people; commandments relating to God are not mentioned.

 The man said that he had been observing them all since he was young.
 He then asked if there was anything still lacking.
 Jesus then told him that, if he wanted to be perfect, he should sell all his possessions, give the money to the poor and then become a disciple of Jesus.
-On hearing this, the man became downcast “for he had many possessions”.
-The question one could ask is, did he have possessions or did the possessions have him?
+On hearing this, the man:

 The man had thought perfection consisted in observing certain legal requirements.
 But Jesus was pointing out that observance of law was not enough.
-There had to be love and compassion and sharing.
+There had to be love, compassion and sharing.
 His life needed more than keeping commandments; it had to be modelled on the life pattern of Jesus himself.

 After this, Jesus then told his disciples how difficult it was for rich people to be part of God’s Kingdom, a Kingdom of truth, of love, of justice, of compassion, of sharing.
 Their very possessions in a world where there were so many in need was a negation of everything that Jesus, stood for.
 The disciples were quite shocked on hearing this because, in their book, wealth was something to be sought after and was indeed a sign of God’s blessing.